Symptoms and diagnosis of cervical cancer

 Symptoms of cervical cancer

-- Vaginal discharge that may have a foul smell.
+- Abnormal vaginal discharge that may have a foul smell

 All these symptoms can be caused by conditions other than cancer, but it’s important to go to the GP and get any unusual changes checked out.